roetech/ai-recipe/README.md

 # ai-recipe
 JavaScript recipe maker using OpenAI's API.

-Use config.json to add your OpenAI API
+Use config.json to add your API key